k2view-academy/K2View-Academy/articles/28_cassandra_loader/03_loader_configuration.md

   - Look for **iid_finder_loader** section.
   - If not exist, use **default_loader** section.

-The session configuration works by the following priority:
+The session's configuration is according to the following priority:

 - Fabric internal
   - Use the **default_session** section.